-The 2012 Challenge began in April 1, 2012 and concludes May 31, 2013.
-The program builds on lessons from successful community-based social marketing programs that motivate individuals to take climate action and strengthen communities through peer-to-peer capacity building and leadership.
+Round two of the Challenge, which begins April 1, 2014 and concludes August 31, 2014, builds on lessons from round one, which was held during 2013.
+It incorporates successful community-based social marketing programs that motivate individuals to take climate action and strengthen communities through peer-to-peer capacity building and leadership.

 Every resident in participating cities has the opportunity to contribute to the program.
 Within cities, households and groups of households will be recognized for their contributions to helping make cities green and more livable.
 These contributions include actions such as tracking and reducing energy consumption and vehicle miles.
-By signing up for the Challenge and reporting these actions, participants earn points, which further the standing of their city in the competition.back to top
+By signing up for the Challenge and reporting these actions, participants earn points, which further the standing of their city in the competition.
+Cities are awarded prize money based on the number of new participants signed up between April 1st and May 30th, so be sure to mark your calendar and sign up on April 1st!back to top

 If you fill out the Challenge registration form and see a notice stating that your registration was successful, but do not see the activation e-mail in your inbox, check your spam folder in case it was sent there accidentally.